loaywael/AdvancedLaneDetector/README.md

 # Lane Keeping Assist

-Providing brief gentle inputs to the steering wheel to help avoid drifting out of your lane unintentionally by detecting lane lines and estimating car offset from center then computing radius of curvature using a forward looking camera it doesn't mean it is continuously steering the vehicle in the center of the lane i.e. the driver should always steer the vehicle manually.
+Providing brief gentle inputs to the steering wheel to help avoid drifting out of your lane unintentionally by detecting lane lines and estimating car offset from center then computing radius of curvature using a forward looking camera.
+ It doesn't mean it is continuously steering the vehicle in the center of the lane i.e. the driver should always steer the vehicle manually.
- The brief inputs from the system only meant to guide the driver back into the lane.
+ The brief inputs from the system only meant to warn and guide the driver back into the lane.

 - ## Project Goal
-    > Applying what I have learned in classical computer vision to build something useful
-    > that let me breakthrough self driving technology.
+    > Developing softwar solution that serves level-1 of autonomy `lateral control` for self driving cars.
+    > The project is for educational purposes that involves applying classical computer vision and machine learning.

 </br></br>
 <h3 align=center>Project Demo</h3>